 Best Italian Restaurants in Beverly Hills

-In Beverly Hills, you’ll find cuisines from around the world, with Italian being our specialty.
-Whether you’re searching for more traditional dishes or classics with a modern twist, a bustling family-style restaurant or something a bit more romantic, we promise you’ll find any of these six eateries a truly unforgettable experience.
+In Beverly Hills, you’ll find cuisines from around the globe, with Italian being our specialty.
+Whether you’re searching for more traditional dishes or classics with a modern twist, a bustling family-style restaurant or something a bit more romantic, we promise you’ll find any of these ten eateries a truly wonderful experience.

 Often hailed as one of Los Angeles’ most romantic restaurants, Il Cielo’s menu is just as enticing as its outdoor courtyard, which features a transparent rooftop so you can see the stars while dining.
 Enjoy homemade spinach ricotta ravioli with tomato sauce or grilled Atlantic salmon with sautéed broccolini topped with cherry tomatoes and balsamic vinegar.
 For those looking for a romantic experience, the restaurant offers romance packages to add onto your meal.
 These special touches include a tall candle for the table, a heart-shaped flourless chocolate cake and rose pedals sprinkled on the table.

 Using the freshest ingredients & traditional cooking techniques, Il Fornaio offers a wide variety of premium-quality Italian food paired with an award-winning wine list & crafted cocktails in a beautiful setting.
 The Il Fornaio kitchen is supervised & guided by Veneto native Executive Chef Maurizio Mazzon using multi-generational family recipes & preparations that Italians have mastered over centuries of making great cuisine.